jevakallio/vscode-live-frame/README.md

 ## Why would you want to do that?

-You're developing a web application.
-Instead of switching between your editor and the running app, you can render your web application inside VS Code using **Live Frame**.
+You're developing a web application, and you've got some kind of live/hot reloading setup.
+Instead of switching between your editor and a browser, you can see your changes without leaving VS Code.

-Assuming you've got a live/hot reloading setup (livereload, webpack, vite, servor... doesn't matter which), the site reloads like in a regular browser.
+Or perhaps you're streaming or recording a screen cast, and you want everything nicely in one window.
+Whatever your reasons, we're not here to judge.

 ![Demo](docs/example.png)